 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Depending on your setup, you might be planning on smoking fish.
-Among other meats, certain fish work excellently when they are cooked on the smoker.
+But what is the best fish to smoke?
+Among other meats, certain fish work excellently when they are cooked on smoker grills.
 This is because they lock in moisture with the woody flavors of the smoker, which creates a rich and unique flavor.

 The great thing about smoking fish is that there are so many types that you can try out.
 All fish can be smoked, and there is no reason why you should not consider different options and flavor combinations.